 Most IT creates dependency.
 I architect sovereignty.
-Your systems should hum along invisibly while you focus on the work you're actually here to do.
+For four decades I've built systems — now including the AI that runs quietly underneath them — so they hum along invisibly while you focus on the work you're actually here to do.
 When they don't, something is architecturally wrong.
 I fix the architecture.

 Schedule a ConversationI measure success by how rarely you need to call me for emergencies — not how often I can bill you.
 That's not bad for business.
 That's the whole point.